BGP Multipath

 Second, it is essential to configure BGP Multipath to comply with the network’s policy requirements.
 This includes setting appropriate criteria for load balancing, such as equal-cost or unequal-cost multipath, and defining the maximum number of paths allowed for a given destination prefix.

 Lastly, monitoring and troubleshooting tools should be utilized to verify the correct functioning of BGP Multipath and proactively identify any issues that may arise.
-Regular monitoring helps ensure that traffic is being distributed as intended and that the desired network performance goals are met.
+Regular monitoring helps ensure traffic is distributed as intended and the desired network performance goals are met.

 BGP Multipath: